Best Donuts in New York City

 3. The Doughnut Project

-A quick read of this donut shop’s menu is enough to get anyone in the door, with intriguing item names that include Those Beetz are Dope (sweet beet glaze and ricotta cheese), Constanza (a salted chocolate glaze with buttered pretzel, ritz, & potato chip crumble), and the Everything Donut (light cream cheese glaze, roasted poppy seeds, black and white sesame seeds, pepitas, and a hint of garlic and sea salt), It’s unique flavour combinations like these that keep people coming back time and time again.
+A quick read of this donut shop’s menu is enough to get anyone in the door, with intriguing item names that include Those Beetz are Dope (sweet beet glaze and ricotta cheese), Constanza (a salted chocolate glaze with buttered pretzel, ritz, & potato chip crumble), and the Everything Donut (light cream cheese glaze, roasted poppy seeds, black and white sesame seeds, pepitas, and a hint of garlic and sea salt), It’s unique flavor combinations like these that keep people coming back time and time again.
 And the names are fun to say, too!

 4. Dun-Well Doughnuts